pip-services/pip-services-docs/content/en/python/commons/data/tokenized_data_page.md

 linkTitle: "TokenizedDataPage"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-commons-python"
 description: >
-    Data transfer object that is used to pass results of paginated queries.
+    Data transfer object that is used to pass the results of paginated queries.

 ---